Home / Conditions / Plantar Fasciitis

 Why does my heel hurt first thing in the morning?

 During sleep, the plantar fascia contracts to a shortened position.
 When you take your first steps, the fascia is suddenly stretched under your full body weight.
-This creates the characteristic sharp pain that many people describe as feeling like “stepping on a nail.”
+This creates the characteristic sharp pain that many people describe.
 The pain often eases after a few minutes of walking as the tissue warms up and lengthens.
 If this pattern sounds familiar, it is one of the most recognisable signs of plantar fasciitis.

 Should I stop running?